RobinDeCroock/powerbi-docs.nl-nl/powerbi-docs/service-data-lineage.md

 ## <a name="considerations-and-limitations"></a>Overwegingen en beperkingen

-De herkomstweergave is niet beschikbaar in Internet Explorer.
+- De herkomstweergave is niet beschikbaar in Internet Explorer.
 Zie [Ondersteunde browsers voor Power BI](power-bi-browsers.md) voor meer informatie.
+- De herkomstweergave is niet beschikbaar in Mijn werkruimte.

 ## <a name="next-steps"></a>Volgende stappen